EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

     - If you chose Azure Container Apps deployment, it will roughly take 20 minutes.
     - If you chose not to deploy Azure Container Apps, it will roughly take 10 minutes.

-    !!! failure "Not enough subscription CPU quota"
+    !!! failure "Not enough Azure OpenAI models quota"

         If you did not check your Azure OpenAI models quota prior to starting running the `azd up` command, you may receive a quota error message similar to the following:

-        _(InsufficientQuota) This operation require 150 new capacity in quota Tokens Per Minute (thousands) - gpt-4o GlobalStandard, which is bigger than the current available capacity. _
+        _(InsufficientQuota) This operation require 150 new capacity in quota Tokens Per Minute (thousands) - gpt-4o GlobalStandard, which is bigger than the current available capacity._

 	    _(InsufficientQuota) This operation require 120 new capacity in quota Tokens Per Minute (thousands) - text-embedding-ada-002 Standard, which is bigger than the current available capacity._

     !!! failure "Deployment failed: Postgresql server is not in an accessible state"